cuongndc9/elasticsearch/1_hello_elasticsearch/README.md

 ```

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Innovation distinguishes between a leader and a follower." - Steve Jobs
+> "The only impossible journey is the one you never begin." - Tony Robbins
 <!-- INSPIRATIONAL_QUOTE_END -->